 Four Workplace Trends We’re Watching This Year

-We’re keeping an eye on these four trends that will affect hiring from 2021 into 2022 and have some recommendations on how your organization can fill open roles while hiring for the future.
+We’re keeping an eye on these four trends that will affect hiring in 2022.

 Trend 1.
 The Great Resignation

 Recently, a Gallup analysis found that 48% of America's working population is actively looking for new job opportunities.
-Along with that, more people have been quitting their jobs this past year.
-In June 2020, the quit rate was 1.9%.
-This June it was 2.7%.
+Along with that, people are quitting jobs at record rates.

 Has your organization been impacted yet?
 It may be time to reevaluate your company’s hiring and retention practices.
 (We offer some tips below).